valhalla/valhalla/docs/getting_started_guide.md

 1. If needed, update the timezone value under mjolnir in your valhalla.json config.
 Default filename and directory is /data/valhalla/tz_world.sqlite.
 2. Go to your_mjolnir_directory/scripts.
-3. Run ./create_tz_db.sh /path_to_your_config/valhalla.json
+3. Run valhalla_build_timezones /path_to_your_config/valhalla.json
-4. The next time you run pbfgraphbuilder, timezone information will be added to the route graph.
+4. The next time you run valhalla_build_tiles, timezone information will be added to the route graph.